 Browns lose, playoff hopes gone, coach Kitchens may be next

-Browns lose, playoff hopes gone, coach Kitchens may be nextCleveland Browns quarterback Baker Mayfield throws a 1-yard touchdown pass to tight end Demetrius Harris (88) during the first half of an NFL football game against the Baltimore Ravens, Sunday, Dec.
+Ravens Browns FootballCleveland Browns quarterback Baker Mayfield answers questions during a news conference after the Baltimore Ravens defeated his team in an NFL football game, Sunday, Dec.
 22, 2019, in Cleveland.
-(AP Photo/Ron Schwane)
+(AP Photo/David Richard)

 They got it.
 But they failed themselves.